adamsilver/fdpb/06-an-inbox.md

 </ul>
 ```

 List items seem more appropriate anyway.
 Not only do column headings seem redundant but there's no need for comparison.
-Mailchimp takes the same approach as above.
+Mailchimp, for example, uses list items as shown below.

 ![Mailchimp List](./images/mailchimp-list.png)